syscocloud/puppetlabs-scheduled_task/README.md

     'schedule'  => 'boot',
     'minutes_interval' => '60',
     'minutes_duration' => '720'
+    'minutes_delay' => '10',
   }],
   user          => 'system',
 }
 ~~~
-* Note: Duration properties like `minutes_duration` and `minutes_interval` must have `compatibility => 2` or higher specified for `boot` triggers.
+* Note: Duration properties like `minutes_duration`, `minutes_interval` and `minutes_delay` must have `compatibility => 2` or higher specified for `boot` triggers.
 Windows does not support those options at the "Windows XP or Windows Server 2003 computer" compatibility level which is the default when compatibility is left unspecified.

 If you want a task to run at logon, use the `logon` trigger: